naoshibaikyu/superbuddn/test.md

 %Back with Falling star...

-Falling star: *[mumbles]* Man, I don't care what anyone says...
+Fallingstar: *[mumbles]* Man, I don't care what anyone says...
 I am NOT about to get caught handling a girl's underwear.
 Now... if I were an insanely bored chick, where would I go...? *hesitates for a moment* Ah, skew it.
 Hey, Kay!
 Where'd you go and disappear to this time?!

 ???: Someone out there...?

-Falling star: *looks around* Wha?
+Fallingstar: *looks around* Wha?

 %A door in the hallway opens and Kayorei pokes her head out of it, then urgently waves at Falling star.

 Kayorei: *[whispers]* Falling star!
 Over here, quick!

-Falling star: What's going on?
+Fallingstar: What's going on?

 Kayorei: Just come on!
 They'll spot you!

-Falling star: Uh...
+Fallingstar: Uh...
 Okay. *[enters the room that Kayorei is hiding in]* Um...
 The bathroom.

 Kayorei: It's the only place I can think of that isn't under constant watch.

-Falling star: I would hope so.
+Fallingstar: I would hope so.
 What's going on, anyway?

 Kayorei: It's... them.
 They've come for us.

-Falling star: Who?
+Fallingstar: Who?

 Kayorei: I can't say it out loud... but I'll tell you what I know...